LinuxForHealth/docs/source/deployment/container.rst

 LFH Base Image
 ==============

 The LFH base image is used as the base image for all LFH images when possible.
-The LFH base image in turn is based off of the Red Hat minimal UBI image.
 The LFH base image provides the following:

 * a standard non-privileged application user, lfh
 * a root directory, /opt/lfh, for applications and services